jblindsay/whitebox-tools/readme.txt

 * Release Notes: *
 ******************

+Version 1.X.X (XX-XX-2020)
+- Added the ColourShadedRelief tool.
+- The MultiPartToSinglePart tool now handles MultiPoint vectors.
+- Fixed a bug with the VoronoiDiagram to better handle MultiPoint vectors.
+- Fixed an issue with writing compressed RGB GeoTIFFs

 Version 1.3.0 (07-06-2020)
 - Tools will now output DEFLATE compressed GeoTIFFs when the --compress_rasters parameter is used.
 - Added support for a newly developed compressed LiDAR data format, the ZLidar file.
 All tools